spyshiv/frontend-challenge/README.md

   - Add the weight of all trends
   - Calculat percentage contribution for each trend
-  - Display tis percentage contribution of all the trends in a piechart
+  - Display this percentage contribution of all the trends in a piechart